 - Is visual and auditory help provided for young learners to increase independence?

 LIPSSEE members’ recommendations

-Fiction Express for Schools: these exciting interactive e-books delivered in weekly episodes are a novel way to engage young readers because the children themselves decide how the plot progresses via a weekly vote.
+Fiction Express: these exciting interactive e-books delivered in weekly episodes are a novel way to engage young readers because the children themselves decide how the plot progresses via a weekly vote.
 Chapters are written in real time.

 Nintendo DS Flips: are an interactive, fun way for children of any age to read.
 The FLIPS range brings a selection of bestselling authors to the Nintendo DS including Enid Blyton, Eoin Colfer, Cathy Cassidy and the “Too Ghoul For School” range of books.
 FLIPS use the Nintendo’s touch screen and stylus to allow children to read on the screen and interact with the story by solving quizzes and activating sound effects.
 FLIPS are available from online booksellers such as Love Reading 4 Kids and Amazon.

 Nosy Crow is an award-winning publisher of children’s books and apps.
 Their innovative, multimedia, highly interactive apps for tablets and smart phones are specially created to take advantage of the devices, in order to tell stories and provide information to children in new and engaging ways.
 Included are fairy tales, story books, rhyming stories and educational non-fiction.

 Touch Press is a company in the forefront of providing animated e-books